 Professor, Physical Education Pedagogy

-Kimberly Oliver is a Professor of Physical Education Teacher Education in the Department of Human Performance, Dance and Recreation at New Mexico State University where she directs the Physical Education Teacher Education Program.
+Kimberly Oliver is a Professor of Physical Education Teacher Education in the Department of Department of Kinesiology & Dance at New Mexico State University where she directs the Physical Education Teacher Education Program.
 Dr. Oliver holds a Bachelor’s degree in Recreation Administration from California State University, Chico; a Master’s degree in Physical Education from California State University, Fresno; and a Ph.D in Curriculum and Instruction from Virginia Tech.
 Previously she held faculty positions at the University of Georgia and the University of Alabama.

 Dr. Oliver’s line of research focuses on developing and studying curricular topics and instructional strategies for teaching aspects of health-related physical education to adolescent girls.
 Working in the traditions of feminist, critical and activist research and pedagogies, her interest is in learning how teachers can assist girls in exploring, critiquing, and transforming personal and cultural barriers that hinder their well being.
 Specifically her research focuses on helping adolescent girls learn to explore, critique, and transform personal and cultural barriers that limit their health and physical activity opportunities.
 More recently Dr. Oliver has moved into studying the impact that a student-centered and inquiry-based methods course, taught in the public schools, has on pre-service teachers’ abilities to be student-centered physical educators.